WAVI-ice-sheet-model/EKI_idealised_PIG-example/README.md

 # Description
 This example describes how to install and use [EnsembleKalmanProcesses][1] alongside the [model-ensembler][2], using an idealised Pine Island example.
-This example is derived from the code in the original library example for learning parameterisations of a sine wave (examples/SinusoidInterface).
+This example is derived using code in the original library example for learning parameterisations of a sine wave (examples/SinusoidInterface), and is a modified version of the example in KalmanEnsembling[3].
 The current set up is for use on the BAS HPC with julia versions 1.10 and earlier.

 ### Setup